 Synaptic Update Here’s a fascinating take on the synapse.
 Compare these two images of the active zone of a synapse. …

-Amazing Plan to Neutralise the Bad Guys in Alzheimer’s Disease
+Smart Plan to Neutralise apoE4 in Alzheimer’s Disease

 If you have one copy of a gene called apoE4, then your chances of developing Alzheimer’s disease are more than…

-Watch out!
-Artificial sweeteners increase risk for stroke and dementia!
+Artificial sweeteners increase risk for stroke and dementia

 If you consume drinks that contain artificial sweeteners in preference to those that contain sugar, you have an increased risk…